What’s the difference between spring and mineral water?

 An aquifer is a porous and permeable layer of rock through which water can easily move.
 For example, limestone, sandstone or conglomerate which can contain or transmit groundwater.
 When water passes through an aquifer, it naturally filters out impurities.

 Different brands of spring and mineral waters contain varying amounts of minerals depending on their source.
-Details on the spring water that we sell is available in the water information section on our website.
+Details on the spring water that we sell are available in the water information section on our website.
 This is also mirrored on our supplier’s website.